 |TRINIDAD & TOBAGO||15 Queens Park West, Port of Spain||Tel (868) firstname.lastname@example.org|

-We remind you to report immediately any incident to the Reception – Guest Service to assist you, tel.
-99. We trust you experience a safe, enjoyable and secure cruise
+We remind you to immediately contact Reception - Guest Service tel.
+99 to allow us to offer all possible assistance.
+We trust you experience a safe, enjoyable and secure cruise.